danger

 3.101.070 Assessment Exemption.

-2. B. Applications for property tax exemption under this Chapter shall apply to and may be approved for assessment years beginning on or after January 1, 1985, but no later than January 1, 2027.
+2. B. Applications for property tax exemption under this Chapter will apply to and may be approved for assessment years beginning on or after January 1, 1985, but no later than January 1, 2027.

 3.101.080 Termination.

-1. A. If, after a certificate of qualification approving the exemption has been filed with the County Assessor, the Portland Housing Bureau finds that non‑compliance has occurred or that any provision of this Chapter is not being complied with, the Portland Housing Bureau shall give notice in writing to the owner, mailed to the owner’s last‑known address and to every known lender, by mailing the notice to the last-known address of every known lender, of the proposed termination of the exemption.
-The notice shall state the reasons for the proposed termination of the exemption and require the owner to appear before City Council to show cause at a specified time, not less than 20 days after mailing of the notice, why the exemption should not be terminated.
+1. A. If, after a certificate of qualification approving the exemption has been filed with the County Assessor, the Portland Housing Bureau finds that noncompliance has occurred or that any provision of this Chapter is not being complied with, the Portland Housing Bureau must give notice in writing to the owner, mailed to the owner’s last-known address and to every known lender, by mailing the notice to the last-known address of every known lender, of the proposed termination of the exemption.
+The notice must state the reasons for the proposed termination of the exemption and require the owner to appear before Council to show cause at a specified time, not less than 20 days after mailing of the notice, why the exemption should not be terminated.

-3. C. If the owner fails to appear and show cause why the exemption should not be terminated and the lender fails to cure or give adequate assurance of the cure of any noncompliance, City Council shall adopt an ordinance or resolution stating its findings that terminate the exemption.
-A copy of the ordinance or resolution shall be filed with the County Assessor and a copy sent to the owner at the owner’s last‑known address and to the lender at the last-known address of the lender, within 10 days after its adoption.
+3. C. If the owner fails to appear and show cause why the exemption should not be terminated and the lender fails to cure or give adequate assurance of the cure of any noncompliance, Council will adopt an ordinance or resolution stating its findings that terminate the exemption.
+A copy of the ordinance or resolution must be filed with the County Assessor and a copy sent to the owner at the owner’s last-known address and to the lender at the last-known address of the lender, within 10 days after its adoption.

 3.101.090 Implementation.

-1. The Portland Housing Bureau shall establish procedures and prepare forms for immediate implementation and administration of this Chapter in order to accept applications prior to the March 1 filing deadline imposed by ORS 307.545.
+1. The Portland Housing Bureau will establish procedures and prepare forms for immediate implementation and administration of this Chapter in order to accept applications prior to the March 1 filing deadline imposed by ORS 307.545.